Adrian082818/anime_cli/README.md

 # AnimeCli

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/anime_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Anime CLI App!
+In this CLI application, you will be able to view a list of anime series, movies or mini-series that are accessed from the Jikan website (https://jikan.moe/).
+If you find an anime that interest you, you can see more details about it like it's title and rating!

 ## Installation